 - Prior to release, each lot of DIALAB Anti-D (IgM/IgG), monoclonal reagent was tested using the recommended test methods listed in this IFU.
-The tests complied with the test requirements as stated in the current version/issue of the 'Guidelines for the Blood Transfusion Services in the United Kingdom' and the 'Common Technical Specifications'. - Specificity of source monoclonal antibodies is demonstrated using a panel of antigen-negative cells.
+The tests complied with the test requirements as stated in the current version/issue of the 'Guidelines for the Blood Transfusion Services in the United Kingdom' and the 'Common Technical Specifications'. - The Quality Control of the reagent was performed using red cells with phenotypes that were verified by a blood transfusion centre and had been washed with PBS or Isotonic saline prior to use. - Specificity of source monoclonal antibodies is demonstrated using a panel of antigen-negative cells.